nice-to-meecha/stamesha-bello-project3/README.md

 # stamesha-bello-project3
 Fake Twitter... or is it?

-Write-up
+### Write-up
 - What were some challenges you faced while making this app?
+    - Uploading images presented a decent challenge.
+I first found a tutorial to process files with busboy-connect, but the image quality was not consistent, with a number of pictures being blurry or only fractionally visible.
+With that middleware, there were maybe two or three times when images seemed to be uploaded properly.
+I tried looking into it but was not able to identify the problem in a reasonable amount of time.
+(Due to the inconsistencies, I now wonder if it was an asynchronous issue...)
+For the sake of time, I decided to try another package -- multer -- which works quite nicely.

     - I thought that, with the "Create Entry" button in the Navbar, simply linking to an existing CreateStatusUpdate component (on the home or user page) would make for the best user experience.
 However, I found that more difficult than expected.
-          I found that my implementation of using the navigator (produced by useNavigate) would only scroll and focus on the text box -- at most -- twice.
+      My original implementation, using the navigator (produced by useNavigate()), would only scroll and focus on the text box -- at most -- twice.
 If on a different page, it would navigate to the appropriate page and focus on the text area.
       From there, if selected again, it would do the same once more but no more after that.
 I tried updating a global variable in the Navbar, which was being "watched" in the ModifyStatusUpdate component (via useEffect()), but that wasn't working either, for some reason!
 I eventually found out that that there's a separate package for links with hashes, "react-router-hash-link", which performs all of this activity automatically, so I switched to using that.
-        - File uploading
+        - It seems that the "Create Entry" button was removed from the project description rather recently, so my troubles seem to have been in vain.
+I will leave the button as is, as a memento of my struggles.

 - Given more time, what additional features, functional or design changes would you make?
-        - I would add a splash page and animations
+    - I would most certainly add more visual appeal to the site; it's rather bland and unexciting, at the moment.
+Ideally, I would add a splash page and an assortment of animations.
-        - Add the ability to follow people
-        - I would add the functionality to retrieve StatusUpdates based on specific users, so that you would only see posts from who you follow.
+    - Additionally, for a more user-specific experience, I would add the ability to follow other users, as well as related functionality to retrieve StatusUpdates based on those followed.
     - I would store and retrieve StatusUpdates with userId -- rather than username -- so that even if someone's username changes, their status updates will still be available and attributed to them

 - What assumptions did you make while working on this assignment?
-        - That usernames would not contain characters that could create problems for the url...
+    - I assumed usernames would not contain characters that could make navigation difficult, when viewing UserPages.
-        - That users wouldn't upload an image or text that's too large
+    - I assumed users wouldn't upload an image that's too large for my current implementation to handle.
+    - I also assumed that TA's would dig too deeply into error handling. 😅

 - How long did this assignment take to complete?
     - I should've timed myself, but I did not.
-It's honestly hard to say; I wanted to work on this much longer than I did, but I don't even know how much time I did manage to devote to this.
+It's honestly hard to say; I wanted to work on this much longer than I did, but I don't even know how much time I managed to devote to this.
 Maybe 50-70 hours..?

 - Bonus Points Attempted
     - Password Encryption (2 pts)
         - The password is encrypted enroute to the database and is decrypted after being retrieved, in user.js.
     - Image Status Updates
         - Images are saved within the /public directory on the server running the backend and are then served, according to the imageUrl saved with relevant StatusUpdates.
     - Search for Users (5 pts)
         - The Navbar retains a searchbar, with which users can be searched, based on username.
 This will produce a list of UserLinks, which will link to the UserPage of the selected user.

 ### Resources